superyuuki/yuukomponent/readme.md

 # YuuKomponent
 A component behavior modelling system

+# Objectives
+Make a heavily extensive, user and developer friendly component-behavior oriented proof of concept framework for the Node Component Behavior System design.
+Must avoid "arcane code" that it's contemporaries utilize.

+# Support
+Contact me at ``superyuuki#4413``, don't hesitate to dm me for feature requests or help setting up yuukomponent, but bug reports should go in issues and not in my discord client.

 # Dictionary
 - **Base/Core Features**: A feature set consisting of everything integral to what YuuKomponent is: Components, Structure, Behavior, Plugins, and Configuration.
 - **Inbuilt Features**: A feature set consisting of everything that can technically be implemented as Plugin features but are in practice coupled to the Base: Stats and Persistence.